Saving Seeds from Heirloom Vegetables

 by Rebecca Hansen

 What are “heirloom” vegetables?
 An heirloom vegetable is a non-hybrid, open-pollinated variety that has been passed down from generation to generation and, in some cases, can be traced back hundreds of years.
 These seed lines have been carefully selected to maintain uniformity and consistency for germination.
 Heirloom seeds become ‘heirloom’ because they exhibit exceptional traits desired by the gardener.
 Often this means the plants are more colorful, flavorful, unique, or have great germination and vigor.
 Often the traits are location dependent.
 Meaning, seeds planted in one garden will not produce in the same manner in another location.
-We encourage you to try heirloom seeds, see which have the qualities for your area to become your favorites and make them into your own very special seed line.
-Saving seeds is easy and fun.
+We encourage you to try heirloom seeds, see which have the qualities for your area to become your favorites, and make them into your own very special seed line.
+Seed saving from heirloom vegetables is easy and fun.

 Planting your crop: Start with good Heirloom Seed varieties.
 Keep in mind that to allow the plants to produce seed and to allow the seed to fully mature, you will have to allow for a longer growing season.
 This can be done by starting plants indoors and arranging for protection from frost in the late season.
 You will be growing some for food or flower harvest and some for seed production.
 Fully mature seeds will be viable (able to germinate) and produce vigorous plants.
 You may want to do some research on the different flower types for proper pollination techniques and plant with row/species separation in mind, to prevent cross-pollination.
 You may look into caging procedures to isolate species that are in flower at the same time.
 By caging different plants on alternate days, you can take advantage of the pollinators to do the work without cross-pollinating your crop.
 Cage one plant or group on one day and early the next day, before the bees wake, transfer your cage to a different plant or group.
 Some crops are biennial and do not produce seed until the next year, so you will need to determine whether you should leave the roots in the ground over the winter or dig and store them.